 Create a Website Account - Manage notification subscriptions, save form progress and more.

-All civilian absentee ballots must be received in our office by 5 pm on Election Day.
-Mailed ballots must be postmarked by Election Day and received by mail by the third day (Friday) following an election.
+All civilian absentee ballots must be received in our office by 7:30 pm on Election Day.
+This includes mailed ballots.

 Show All Answers

 Any registered Randolph County voter may request an absentee ballot, or a voter's near relative may apply on their behalf.
 A near relative is defined as a spouse, brother, sister, parent, grandparent, child, grandchild, mother-in-law, father-in-law, daughter-in-law, son-in-law, stepparent, stepchild or verifiable legal guardian.